Table of contents

 Step 7: Clear to Close

-• Once underwriting clears your file, the lender issues a clear to close.
+• Once underwriting clears your file, the lender issues a clear to close or loan commitment and locks your interest rate (typically for up to 15 business days)

-• Closing is scheduled with your title company.
+• Closing is scheduled with your title company (typically within 3 to 5 business days of the clear to close).

 • Funds are disbursed at settlement, paying off any existing liens (if refinancing) and releasing any cash out proceeds to you.